All Move in Erewash

 Across Erewash

-Live Life Better Derbyshire – online PA classes and Exercise by Referral scheme.
+Live Life Better Derbyshire – free online PA classes and Exercise by Referral scheme.

 Live Stronger For Longer – falls prevention classes (chair based & standing).

-Walk Erewash – A range of regular walks suitable for different abilities.
+Walk Erewash – A range of free regular walks suitable for different abilities.

 Community mental health map - bringing all aspects of mental health and wellbeing into one place.